yuechenbam/yuechenbam.github.io/README.md

 The library is designed for whole Ontopanel plugin.
 It is based on [Chowlk libary](https://chowlk.linkeddata.es/notation.html), so please check their notations to understand it.
 It has some different features from Chowlk library:

 1. Load automatically in the sidebar.
 2. Each shape has hover effect and shape data.
+Shape data can be viewed and edited by "choose a shape, right-click, edit data"
 3. All the shape contains a "Type" attribute, Class, ObjectProperty, DatatypeProperty, AnnotationProperty, DataType, DataValue and Individual contain also "IRI" attribute.
 4. "Type", "IRI_XX", "Mapping_XX" are preserved words, try not to use them for other purposes in shape data.
+5. It is recommended to always use shapes to create any entities, because their initial "IRI" is "Null".

 ### Ontopanel-EntityManager

 EntityManager is a tool that allows user to upload their ontologies and export into the graph in diagrams.net.
 It has a built-in MSEO ontology, but users can upload their own ontologies.
 Registered users can also save their ontologies in the database.
 EntitiyManager is designed as a simplified version of Protégé.
 So it should display all entities and all details (annotations, sub-relations, equivalents, domains, ranges...) in a tree structure.
 If there is any information missing, you can contact me to fix the bug.

 1. Upload ontologies.
 2. Display and search entities in IRI or RDFLabel.
 3. Export entities to the graph.
+4. Exported entities can be displayed with its IRI or RDFLabel.
+Its IRI is saved in shape data.
-4. User authentication and ontology storage in databank.
+5. User authentication and ontology storage in databank.

+**Please note!
+Convertor first tries to identify this entity with its "IRI" in shape data, and if the "IRI" is empty, then it identifies its label (text).
+So if you change only the label (text) and the "IRI" in the shape data is not "Null", Convertor will use the "IRI" instead of the label you entered.
+So it is not recommended to create new entities by copying them and changing their labels.**

 #### EntityFinder(old)